David Gilmour Latest Album Review

 Here I should note that Pink Floyd is one of my all-time favorite bands.
 So, the fact that I forgot about the release of this album still shocks me.
 But now here I am, re-listening “Luck and Strange” for about 10th time.
 And some of the songs I heard at least twice as much.

 So I thought of writing the album review.
 But as the track “Luck and Strange (original Barn Jam)” plays in my headset, I realize that I’m not gonna do a typical review.
-You know the usual ones – where the author describes each song, and tries to rate them, and then gives the overall grade to the album.
+You know, the usual ones – where the author describes each song, and tries to rate them, and then gives the overall grade to the album.
 No… this is a very personal album that will either become one of you favorites, or you’ll just skip it.
 As far as the album review, all you need to know is this:

 So instead of doing a stereotypical review, I’ll just share a few of my thoughts.
 Because what this album does – it makes you think and feel.
 And if you find my points interesting, maybe you might want to check out this album by Mr. Guilmor.
-Who by the way, happens to be one of the finest musicians of our time.
+Who, by the way, happens to be one of the finest musicians of our time.

 Who Might Like This Album

 Obviously I can’t speak for others.
 And theoretically anyone can love this album.
-Yet, something tells me this release will come mostly unnoticed by the younger generation.
+Yet, something tells me this release will come mostly unnoticed by a younger generation.
 And it’s not only because of the music genre.
 Or the lack of promotion.
 It’s because of the pace and the essence of this music.
 It’s just not something we see often these days.
 The albums plays in its own charming rhythm, that almost feels like it contradicts our everyday life full of worries and rushing busy hours.

 I’m sure Pink Floyd fans would be delighted to check it out though.
 Will they like it?
 I believe many will.
 The album has too much of older Pink Floyd in it.
 And that music is timeless, so this one should hit the target audience as well.